lukesingleton20/chesstools/README.md

-Chesstools provides the user with functions to convert any pgn database into the standardised pgn dataframe used by otbchess, and fuctions to download all rated games of one or more players from Lichess and Chess.com, returned in a dataframe.
+Chesstools provides the user with functions to convert any pgn database into the standardised pgn dataframe used by otbchess, and fuctions to download all rated games of one or more players from Lichess and Chess.com, returned in an otbchess standardised dataframe.

 ## Installation